High-Heat Cooking Oils: Choose the Best for Flavor & Nutrition

 The Heat is On: Choosing the Right Oil for High-Temperature Cooking

-When it comes to cooking at high temperatures, not all oils are created equal.
-While some oils can take the heat, others burn easily, losing their flavor and nutritional benefits.
+Not all oils are created equal when it comes to high-temperature cooking.
+Some oils can handle the heat, while others burn easily, losing their flavor and nutritional benefits.
 Solid fats like butter and lard may lack the flavor found in oils and burn more easily, making them less than ideal for high-heat cooking.

-Olive oil stands out as a top choice for high-temperature cooking.
-Rich in monounsaturated fats and phytochemicals, it offers unparalleled flavor and nutrition.
+Olive oil stands out as a top choice for high-temperature cooking due to its richness in monounsaturated fats and phytochemicals, offering unparalleled flavor and nutrition.
 Opt for cold-pressed versions to reap the most benefits.
-However, its premium price tag may not fit every budget.

 Budget-Friendly Alternatives